Joanna Pajkowska

-Joanna "Asia" Pajkowska (born 13 July 1958 in Warsaw, Poland) is a Polish sailor, with a rank of captain, a sea life guard, she sailed over 250,000 nautical miles, often in singlehanded or in two-handed races.
+Joanna "Asia" Pajkowska (born 13 July 1958) is a Polish sailor.
+With a rank of captain, a sea life guard, she sailed over 250,000 nautical miles, often in singlehanded or in two-handed races.
 She is one of the best-known sailors in Poland and one of the most experienced ocean sailors in the world.
-In 2018 she completed, as the first Polish female sailor, singlehanded non-stop circumnavigation.
+In 2018, she completed singlehanded non-stop circumnavigation as the first Polish female sailor.

 Achievements

 Between 1995 and 2002, when living in England, she worked as a member of the sea rescue team on board the Salcombe Lifeboat ship, of the Royal National Lifeboat Institution (RNLI), being one of the very few women members of this British sea rescue organization.
 She took part in several sea rescue operations.

 In years 1995, 1997, 1999 she took part in the Fastnet Race.
 When living in UK she did club races and cruises across English Channel and Irish Sea.

-Three times she sailed in the two-handed transatlantic races: in 1986 in the Two-Star from Plymouth in England to Newport, Rhode Island in the US on the catamaran Alamatur III and in 2001 in the race Transat Jacques Vabre from Le Havre to Brasil, on board the 50 ft Olympian Challenger, and in TWOSTAR 2017, from Plymouth in England to Newport, Rhode Island onboard s/y Rote 66 (Class 40), together with German sailor Uwe Röttgering; they won the race in the two-handed category.
+Three times she sailed in the two-handed transatlantic races: in 1986 in the Two-Star from Plymouth in England to Newport, Rhode Island in the United States on the catamaran Alamatur III and in 2001 in the race Transat Jacques Vabre from Le Havre to Brazil, on board the 50 ft Olympian Challenger, and in TWOSTAR 2017, from Plymouth in England to Newport onboard s/y Rote 66 (Class 40), together with German sailor Uwe Röttgering; they won the race in the two-handed category.

-In 2000, on the 40-foot yacht Ntombifuti she finished fourth in the class (in the field of 24 competitors) in the singlehanded transatlantic race OSTAR, from Plymouth (UK) to Newport (US).
+In 2000, on the 40-foot yacht Ntombifuti she finished fourth in the class (in the field of 24 competitors) in the singlehanded transatlantic race OSTAR, from Plymouth to Newport.
 For her standing in the race she received the Honour Trophy of the Polish Yachting Association (Polski Związek Żeglarski) in the category of the Race of the Year 2000.

 She took part in many multi-member team transatlantic races, including a female only crew on the 60-foot S/Y Alphagraphics in 2001 in the EDS Atlantic Challenge regatta, on course Saint-Malo – Hamburg – Portsmouth – Baltimore – Boston – Saint-Malo.
 In December 2002 and January 2003, on board S/Y Zjawa IV, she sailed three times around Cape Horn and reached the South Shetland archipelago at Antarctic.
-In the period between October 2006 and February 2007, in the two-member female only race around the world, on board the 28-foot boat Mantra Asia, she sailed halfway around the world (from Darwin in Australia, across the Indian Ocean to Cape Town in South Africa and further across the Atlantic to Salvador de Bahia in Brazil, and she won her stage of the race.
+In the period between October 2006 and February 2007, in the two-member female only race around the world, on board the 28-foot boat Mantra Asia, she sailed halfway around the world (from Darwin in Australia, across the Indian Ocean to Cape Town in South Africa and further across the Atlantic to Salvador in Brazil, and she won her stage of the race.